kc-ml2/tracking_recovery_text/README.md

 This is our experiment result across different SLAM methods.

-we observed a remarkable reduction in the number of failures across all three types of SLAM systems.
+We observed a remarkable reduction in the number of failures across all three types of SLAM systems.

-### Visualized results
+### Visualized result

 ![Result](./trajectory_final.png)

-This represents trajectory comparison between our proposed method and ORB-SLAM using a long sequence case.
+This represents a simple example of trajectory comparison between our proposed method and ORB-SLAM using a long sequence case.

 ## Contributors